metaseed-project/metaseed-unity-toolkit/README.md

   # Metaseed-unity-toolkit

-  Helps develop games on Unity3d &amp; NEAR blockchain in two click
+  Helps develop games on Unity3d &amp; NEAR blockchain in two clicks

   The plugin is zipped in a “.unitypackage” file in folder “releases/”, and if you need the sources of the package file, they can be found in “source/”.
   There are 2 demo scenes - one with code, and the second one with components.
+  **Change your project's .NET version to 4.x if you have any errors after importing the plugin** (Edit -> Project Settings -> Player -> Api Compatibility Level)

   ### If you find any bugs or need some help feel free to contact us
   [<img src="https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white" />](https://t.me/metaseed_near)